Ocean Beach, San Diego: History

 Surfing was introduced to San Diego at Ocean Beach in 1916 when a local lifeguard borrowed a board from Duke Kahanamoku (although it's possible that George Freeth surfed there between 1907 and 1909).
 By 1966, the sport was sufficiently established that the World Surfing Championship was held in O.B.
 Nat Young won the event and was named world surfing champion.

+The Prohibition Law was set in the 1920’s and banned selling alcohol.
+The 18th Amendment was in effect to stop selling alcohol and became illegal.
+Many believed it was the “America's National Curse,” and having this law will strengthen families but didn't last long.
+“Thousands of jobs were eliminated when breweries, distilleries, and saloons were shut down.”
+Their goal was to strengthen families to end up ruining the economy.
+The only way there was access to alcohol were speakeasies.
+Tijuana was one of the main places with speakeasies that was still selling alcohol while people went through the border and back.
+Before the Ocean Beach Tavern was designed as a prohibition roadhouse to conceal alcohol behind for customers.
+One of the main speakeasies in Ocean Beach that is still open to now, Tony's did the same.
+In addition to Tony’s speakeasies, there are well known historic restaurants that lasted a while.

 Ocean Beach was once known as the Haight-Ashbury of San Diego.
 The community became an attraction for hippies, who eventually became accepted by many local business establishments.
 The Black headshop opened on Newport Avenue, as well as the Ocean Beach People's Organic Food Market.

 Beginning in the early 1970s, local development and land interests pressed for the development of Ocean Beach's oceanfront, with plans for tourist-oriented resorts, hotels and a marina outlined in the Ocean Beach Precise Plan.
 With the passage of a 30 ft height limit in 1972 and the re-writing of the Precise Plan, the development plans for the waterfront were abandoned.